Getty family

 The Getty family of the United States began with George Franklin Getty and his son Jean Paul Getty as their patriarchs.
-In the 20th century, they were heavily involved in the petroleum industry and in mass media.
-The Getty family is of Scots-Irish ancestry from their patrilineal lineage, their ancestors having immigrated to North America from Cullavmor, County Londonderry, Ireland.
-Several members of the Getty family have lived in England, including Sir Paul Getty who took British citizenship.
+In the 20th century, they were heavily involved in the petroleum industry and in mass news media.
+The Getty family is of Scots-Irish ancestry from their patrilineal lineage, their ancestors having immigrated to North America from Culmore, County Londonderry, Ireland.
+Several members of the Getty family have lived in England, including Sir Paul Getty, who took British citizenship.

 George Getty (1855–1930) was a lawyer who became an independent oilman in 1904.
 He was married with one son, a daughter having died in infancy in a typhoid epidemic in Minneapolis, Minnesota.
-He lent his son Jean Paul money to invest in oil wells and in 1916, George and Jean Paul incorporated the Getty Oil Company.
+He lent his son Jean Paul money to invest in oil wells, and in 1916, George and Jean Paul incorporated the Getty Oil Company.